 While undoubtedly delicious, rum can be one of the world’s most confusing spirits, if only because it’s made in so many different places and in so many different ways (white, aged, agricole, black strap, spiced, etc).
-Jesse Vida, the head bartender at New York City’s BlackTail, a Cuban-themed bar with solid rum cred, offers his guidance.
+Jesse Vida, the former head bartender at what was New York City’s Cuban-themed bar with solid rum cred, BlackTail, offers his guidance.

 Sure, we all love our Mai Tais, not to mention the mini Frozen Daiquiris BlackTail serves as a welcome drink.
 But, Vida says, there’s a vast world to rum that people should explore.
 “It’s a mistake to think rum is only good for Mojitos or Frozen Daiquiris,” says Vida.
 “Rum has so much more to offer.
 Don't be afraid to get outside of the box a little bit.”